mmatt21/BE310FinalProject/README.md

 At this point I was left with two separte tidy dataframes that needed to be merged.
-  Used a left join to match the population data with the crop production data, excluding non-matches Cleaned this data further by removing global statistics, retaining only country specific data Plots were done using ggplot point and line functions Additional files in the GIT are my final cleaned dataframe as well as my r script used to tidy and data and create the plots
+  Used a left join to match the population data with the crop production data, excluding non-matches Cleaned this data further by removing global statistics, retaining only country specific data Plots were done using ggplot point functions Additional file is my r script used to tidy data and create the plots